intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/run-notebook-colab.md

 With [Google Colaboratory](https://colab.research.google.com/), we can easily set up and run code in the cloud.
 This page illustrates the steps to install Analytics Zoo and run notebooks on colaboratory.

 First, create or load a notebook file in colaboratory.
 Then, prepare the environment.
-Only you need to prepare is installing JDK and Analytics Zoo.
-As installing analytics-zoo from pip will automatically install pyspark, you are recommended to not install pyspark anymore.
+You only need to install JDK and Analytics Zoo.
+As installing analytics-zoo from pip will automatically install pyspark, you are recommended not to install pyspark by yourself.

 ## **Prepare Environment**